 Next, apply adhesive glue to both the wrong side of the belt loop and the front of the frame.
 Then stick the piece of denim to the frame.

-Carry on sticking strips of denim at an angle to frame until you come to the middle.
+Carry on sticking strips of denim at an angle to the frame until you come to the middle.
 Next, start on the other end of the frame and stick belt loops going the other way until they meet in the middle.

 Fill any gaps with strips of denim cut to size.

 Carry on sticking belt loops to the frame using this method until all four sides are covered.
-If you don’t have enough belt loops, just cut some denim seams up to fit.
+If you don’t have enough belt loops, just cut some denim seams to fit.

 How To Make A Seam Denim Photo Frame